jasmeetkaur9/jasmeetkaur9.github.io/content/blog/blog2/index.md

 Deep DQN with a Dueling DQN over 6 million environment interactions for Breakout and Enduro.

+The figures below show a moving avergae of 100 episode rewards.
 The choice of these two games is intentional.
 Dueling does not impact the performance of the agent in Breakout.
 This is shown in the first image.
 The authors of the original paper on Dueling Networks \[1\] point out that the benefit of using dueling network increases with large action space over using single stream of